mikelm2020/automatization/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a personal project with examples of code for many exercices of automatization with Selenium library
+This is a personal project with examples of code for many exercices of automation with Selenium library

 In this project the objetives are:
 * Indentify web elements in a page of proof